PatrickKyei/exception/_posts/2021-08-11-interesting-conversation-starters.md

 25. What hurt your feelings?

-26. If you could be famous, would you want to?why?
+26. If you could be famous, would you want to?
+Why?

 27. If you could have more friends would you?